ethersphere/swarm-guide/contents/apireference.rst

 ``swarmfs.listmounts()``
   For every active mount, this command display three things.
 The mountpoint, start HASH supplied and the latest HASH.
 Since the HASH is mounted in rw mode, when ever there is a change to the file system (adding file, removing file etc), a new HASH is computed.
 This hash is called the latest HASH.

+PSS
+^^^^^

+``PSS`` methods are by default exposed via IPC.
+If websockets are activated on the node, they will also be available there _if_ the ``pss`` module is explicitly specified.

+All parameters are hex-encoded bytes or strings unless otherwise noted.

+``pss.getPublicKey()``
+  Retrieves the public key of the node, in hex format

+``pss.baseAddr()``
+  Retrieves the swarm overlay address of the node, in hex format

+``pss.stringToTopic(name)``
+  Creates a deterministic 4 byte topic value from an input name, returned in hex format

+``pss.setPeerPublicKey(publickey, topic, address)``
+  Register a peer's public key.
+This is done once for every topic that will be used with the peer.
+Address can be anything from 0 to 32 bytes inclusive of the peer's swarm address.
+The method has no return value.

+``pss.sendAsym(publickey, topic, message)``
+  Encrypts the message using the provided public key, and signs it using the node's private key.
+It then wraps it in an envelope containing the topic, and sends it to the network.
+The method has no return value.

+``pss.setSymmetricKey(symkey, topic, address, _bool_ decryption)``
+  Register a symmetric key shared with a peer.
+This is done once for every topic that will be used with the peer.
+Address can be anything from 0 to 32 bytes inclusive of the peer's swarm overlay address.
+If the fourth parameter is false, the key will not be added to the list of symmetric keys used for decryption attempts.
+The method returns an id used to reference the symmetric key in consecutive calls.

+``pss.sendSym(symkeyid, topic, message)``
+  Encrypts the message using the provided symmetric key, wraps it in an envelope containing the topic, and sends it to the network.
+The method has no return value.

+``pss.GetSymmetricAddressHint(topic, symkeyid)``
+  Return the swarm address associated with the peer registered with the given symmetric key and topic combination.
+If a match is found it returns the address data in hex format.

+``pss.GetAsymmetricAddressHint(topic, publickey)``
+  Return the swarm address associated with the peer registered with the given asymmetric key and topic combination.
+If a match is found it returns the address data in hex format.

+.. note:: The following methods are used to control the optional pss handshake module.
+This is an advanced feature, and not required for sending and receiving messages using pss.

+``pss.addHandshake(topic)``
+  Activate handshake functionality on the specified topic.
+The method has no return value.

+``pss.removeHandshake(topic)``
+  Remove handshake functionality on the specified topic.
+The method has no return value.

+``pss.handshake(publickey, topic, _bool_ block, _bool_ flush)``
+  Instantiate handshake with peer, refreshing symmetric encryption keys.
+If parameter 3 is false the handshake will happen asynchronously.
+If parameter 4 is true, it will force expiry of all existing keys.
+The method returns a list of symmetric key ids created by the handshake.
+If the handshake is asynchronous, however, returned array will be empty.

+``pss.getHandshakeKeys(publickey, topic, _bool_ incoming, _bool_ outgoing)``
+  Returns the set of valid symmetric encryption keys for a specified peer and topic.
+If the incoming and outgoing parameters are set, the keys valid for the respective communcations directions are included.

+``pss.getHandshakeKeyCapacity(symkeyid)``
+  Returns the number of messages (uint16) a symmetric handshake key is valid for.

+``pss.getHandshakePublicKey(symkeyid)``
+  Returns the public key associated with the specified symmetric handshake key.

+``pss.releaseHandshakeKey(publickey, topic, symkeyid, _bool_ instant)``
+  Invalidate the specified symmetric handshake key.
+Normally, the key will be kept for a grace period to allow decryption of messages not yet received at the time of release.
+If the instant parameter is set, this grace period is omitted, and the key removed instantaneously.
+This method has no return value.

 .. uncommentthisChequebook IPC API